Afghanistan’s Girls Need Our Unwavering Support in Education

 The Taliban takeover of government in Kabul is just days old, and the eyes of Afghans and the world are cautiously watching and hopeful to see them stand by their word and ensure that girls’ education be promoted and protected.

 Twenty years ago, under the Taliban regime which prevailed from 1996 to 2001, schooling for girls was banned, although private home-based classes for girls were allowed in some parts of the country.
-From 2001 onwards the enrolment of girls and boys in schools saw steady gains in Afghanistan, accompanied by a large intake of female teachers.
+From 2001 onwards the enrollment of girls and boys in schools saw steady gains in Afghanistan, accompanied by a large intake of female teachers.
 Yet, despite improvements over the years, a staggering 3.4 million Afghan children, especially from rural areas, remain out of school, and 60 percent of them are girls.

 Many educated and working Afghan women, fearful of the future, have understandably taken what chances they had in trying to leave the country during August.
 In one case an entire boarding school for girls was evacuated.
 This must not become the norm.
 Every Afghan knows that girls’ education – females representing half the population – is essential for Afghanistan to recover from over 40 years of conflict and reunite.
 Every believing Afghan knows the first sura of the Quran, which says “Read” – and that this applies to both girls and boys – and also knows that knowledge is at the heart of Islam.